 When our animals are chronically sick, the kindest thing we can do is to be optimistic.
 We need to see past their ailing body and to visualise them as fit and healthy.
 We need to let go of feelings of sorrow and pity and to understand that animals think differently to us.
 This is especially very important when we think of rescue animals, they need us to see them at the best they can possibly be.
 Visualise them with a happy new owner who has given them their forever home.

-Visualise your animal to wellness
+Use Positive Thinking and visualise your animal to wellness

 1. Find somewhere comfortable and quiet to connect to your animal